mwringe/openshift-liveoak-chat-quickstart/README.md

 var liveoak = new LiveOak( { host: "myAwesomeMBaaS", port: 80 } );
 ```

-This example also assumes that you have 'chat-html' application setup in your LiveOak instance.
-To setup your 'chat-html' application in LiveOak:
+If you have not already setup your LiveOak instance for the 'chat-html' example, you can do so by performing the following steps to configure it:

 * Log into the console